Dulon18/Queues-in-Laravel/README.md

 Laravel queues provide a unified API across various queue backends, such as Beanstalk, Amazon SQS, Redis, or even a relational database.
 As a result, queues allow you to defer processing a time-consuming task, such as sending an email.
 Delaying these time-consuming tasks drastically speeds up web requests to your application.

 The queue configuration file is stored in.config/queue.php In this file, you will find connection configurations for each queue driver included with the framework, consisting of a database, Beanstalkd, Amazon SQS, Redis, and synchronous driver that will execute jobs immediately (for local use).
 In addition, a null queue driver is also included, which discards queued jobs

+## Database

+In order to use the database queue driver, you will need a database table to hold the jobs.
+To generate a migration that creates this table, run the queue:table Artisan command.
+Once the migration has been created, you may migrate your database using the migrate command:

+php artisan queue:table

+php artisan migrate